inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 4. Adds static routes to all routing tables in the network.
 The configurator uses Dijkstra’s weighted shortest path algorithm to find the desired routes between all possible node pairs.
-The resulting routing tables will have one entry for all destination interfaces in the network.
+Then it will populate the routing tables with entries to allow accessing all destination Interfaces in the network.
 The configurator can be safely instructed to add default routes where applicable, significantly reducing the size of the host routing tables.
 It can also add subnet routes instead of interface routes, further reducing the size of routing tables.
 Turning on this